Argentine legislator dies 3 days after attack by gunmen

-BUENOS AIRES, Argentina (AP) - An official in Argentina’s Senate says a legislator has died three days after being seriously wounded in a gun attack that killed a provincial official.
+BUENOS AIRES, Argentina (AP) - Argentine legislator Héctor Olivares died three days after being seriously wounded in a gun attack that killed a provincial official, a Senate official said Sunday.

-Acting Senate president Federico Pinedo said Sunday that Chamber of Deputies member Héctor Olivares died of his wounds.
+Acting Senate president Federico Pinedo said Olivares died of his wounds earlier in the day.

 At least six people have been detained in what has been described as a “mafia-style” attack Thursday that shocked Argentines.
 Officials have said two gunmen in a parked car shot wounded Olivares and killed Miguel Marcelo Yadón near the country’s congressional building in Buenos Aires.

-Olivares was a representative from La Rioja province in the lower house of congress.
+Olivares, a member of the pro-government Radical Civic Union party, represented La Rioja province in the Chamber of Deputies, the lower house of congress.
 Yadón worked for La Rioja’s federal electric transportation system.

-Authorities have said investigators are still trying to determine a motive.
+Authorities have said investigators are working to determine a motive.

 Copyright © 2019 The Washington Times, LLC.